sergio-costas/lxcraft/README.md

 another from the store that depends on that, thus ensuring that the local will be installed.
 Each snap can have these elements:

-  * store: it means that the snap must be downloaded from the SNAP store
+  * store: it means that the snap must be downloaded from the SNAP store.
+           If neither 'local' nor 'store' element is present, it will be presumed that it is 'store', unless a 'path' element is present.

   * local: the snap is located in the local drive, in the specified path